waheedkhan65/Simple-LinearRegression-From-Scratch/README.md

-# Simple-LinearRegression-From-Scratch
+# Simple Linear Regression From Scratch

-In this repo I implemented the simple linear regression algorithm from scratch.
+In this repository, I implemented the Simple Linear Regression algorithm from scratch using only NumPy and pandas.